MANGGARAI BARAT

 See also

 You won't get hungry in Labuan Bajo as it is the only town on Flores where you can find other than Indonesian food.
 The fancy restaurants in Labuan Bajo are for some reason often Italian.
 A good one is La Cucina.
-The last one has become so popular that they had to extpand their restaurant, unfortunately because of that there the view on Labuan Bajo bay is blocked now.
+The last one has become so popular that they had to extpand their restaurant, unfortunately because of that the view on Labuan Bajo bay is blocked now.
 But the food is very ok.
 Labuan Bajo also has two branches of Bangkalan restaurant (also two in Ende and one in Bajawa).
 There is one on Jalan Soekarno Hatta and one near the airport.
 Try their "soto sate", goatmeat- or chickensoup with sate.
 Senja Eatery serves local Manggarai food.

 Flores has it's own typical food described in the link below, however in Indonesian.